microsoft/BotFramework-WebChat/HOOKS.md

 useMicrophoneButtonDisabled(): () => void
 ```

 This function will return whether the microphone button is disabled.
-This is more than `useDisabled()`.
+This is different from `useDisabled()`.
 The microphone button could be disabled because it is currently starting or stopping.

 This value can be partly controllable through Web Chat props.